maxdatamax/PHBS_TQFML-Project/README.md

 ## Conclusion:

+Accuracy:
+Logistics Regression: 0.948

+Random Forest: 0.998

+KNN:0.999

+1-FPR:
+Logistics Regression: 0.7849

+Random Forest: 0.3380

+KNN:0.3340

+CV Accuracy:
+Logistics Regression: 0.948

+Random Forest: 0.998

+KNN:0.999

-Comparing results of 3 models, we can see that test accuracy of logistics regression is the lowest,but it has the highest ratio of 1-False Positive rate.Considering its test accuracy is not so much lower and its 1-FPR is much higher than others, logistics regression has the most predictive power in this case.
+Comparing results of 3 models, we can see that test accuracy of logistics regression is the lowest,but it has the highest ratio of 1-False Positive rate.It means that logistics regression has less predictive power in general case but it has relatively strong power in predicting a fraud.Considering its test accuracy is not so much lower and its 1-FPR is much higher than others, logistics regression has the most predictive power in this case.

 See [.ipynb](https://github.com/zhang-yunhe/PHBS_TQFML-Project/blob/master/Predicting%20Fraud%20Mobile%20Money%20Transactions.ipynb) for more details.